-Coupling of hydrodynamics and FEM with the CADFEM Extension Tribo-X inside ANSYS for simulation and optimization of journal bearing shafts and journal bearings.
+Coupling of hydrodynamics and FEM with the CADFEM Extension Tribo-X inside ANSYS for simulation and optimization of journal bearing shafts.

 Tribo-X inside ANSYS – efficient simulation of hydrodynamic journal bearings